The Difference Between Acute Stress Disorder and PTSD

 What is the difference between acute stress disorder and PTSD?
 For one, ASD occurs soon after a traumatic event, and PTSD symptoms don’t show up for a month or longer.
 Here are some other differences:

-• Duration of symptoms – Symptoms of ASD can last between three days and four weeks.
+• Duration of symptoms – Symptoms of ASD can last from three days to one month.
 Symptoms of PTSD last for a minimum of one month and can persist for several years.

 • Symptoms experienced – Dissociative symptoms characterize acute stress disorder’s symptoms.
 PTSD symptoms are based on re-experiencing the event, avoidance, heightened arousal, and marked changes in mood and cognition.